js-magar/QualyfiAKS/README.md

 - [ ] 21.
 Enable Prometheus Monitor Metrics and Grafana for the cluster

 Success Criteria:
-- [ ] 1.
+- [ x ] 1.
 Connect to the application front end via the App Gateway public ip
-- [ ] 2.
+- [ x ] 2.
 User node pool running without error with the front and back-end application
 - [ ] 3.
 SSH to a node via the Bastion and the SSH keys
 - [ ] 4.
 From the node load a web page via the NAT Gateway
 - [ ] 5.
 Check cluster autoscaler logs for correct function of the cluster